MikaelWeiss/patterns-and-data-structures/Processes/Dipper.md

 Statelessness is essential because the conversion does not rely on past data or prior actions.
 Each document is processed independently.
 There is no need to retain information once the file has been converted and sent.
 Elixir Dipper said:

 Excellent.
-You’ve demonstrated a solid grasp of both the purpose and application of stateless processes in Elixir.
+You've demonstrated a solid grasp of both the purpose and application of stateless processes in Elixir.

 You're progressing well.